-North Carolina traffic penalties are more severe when traffic offenses result in damage to property or in injuries or deaths.
+North Carolina traffic penalties are more severe when traffic offenses result in property damage or injuries or deaths.
 The laws that apply to violations are extensive and complex.
 An informed interpretation of your situation relies on a clear understanding of the law as it applies to your individual circumstances.
 Seek reliable guidance from a qualified Greensboro traffic & traffic ticket attorney.

 North Carolina Point System

-When you get 12 points within a three-year period, you could have your license suspended.
-Once it’s reinstated, accumulating eight points in the next three year period will result in another suspension.
-Your first suspension could last up to 60 days, the second up to six months, and a third suspension could last up to 12 months.
+You could have your license suspended if you get 12 points within a three-year period.
+Once it’s reinstated, accumulating eight points in the next three-year period will result in another suspension.
+Your first suspension could last up to 60 days, the second up to six months and a third suspension could last up to 12 months.
 Once your privileges are returned, the points are voided.

 Here are some North Carolina traffic violations and the ensuing points that can occur:

 - Littering involving a vehicle – 1 point